-Conformal coating is also not effective in case of applications which are exposed to water significantly.
-In such cases it is advisable to offer protection through the process of encapsulation.
+Conformal coating is also not effective in the case of applications that are exposed to water significantly.
+In such cases, it is advisable to offer protection through the process of encapsulation.

-Ideally conformal coating works best for applications which have:
+Ideally PCB conformal coating works best for applications which have:

 - Good electrical properties